RJ Barrett NBA Playoffs Player Props: Knicks vs. Cavaliers

 - Barrett's opponents, the Cavaliers, have the slowest offensive tempo, averaging 98.7 possessions per game, while his Knicks average 101 per game, which ranks 23rd among NBA teams.

-- On the glass, the Cavaliers have allowed 41.2 rebounds per game, which puts them second in the league.
+- On the glass, the Cavaliers are second in the NBA, allowing 41.2 rebounds per contest.

 RJ Barrett vs. the Cavaliers